Innovator Profile: Tara Mahoney

 If given the chance to make decisions together, in a democratic way, Mahoney believes this generation will achieve positive change.
 And Gen Why is about providing the inspiration and creating the space to do just that.

-Take for instance the documentary that Gen Why is currently working on.
-The film looks at hydraulic fracturing in BC and the impact it’s having on indigenous culture.
-Mahoney describes the film as a story of young people -First Nations and non-First Nations- working together to come up with better ways of doing things.
+Take, for instance, the documentary that Gen Why is currently working on.
+The film looks at hydraulic fracturing in B.C. and the impact it’s having on Indigenous culture.
+Mahoney describes the film as a story of young people—Indigenou and non-Indigenous—working together to come up with better ways of doing things.
 After releasing the film to the public, Gen Why will host community conversations around the same theme, online and offline.

 One of the steps Mahoney took was enrolling in the Civic Engagement and Dialogue program at SFU.
 She says the program taught her a lot about listening, and gave her tools to interact with others in a meaningful way.